Basic retirement of a civil servant: what difference between full and maximum rates?

 Reminder

-To qualify for retirement as an active category civil servant, you must have completed at least 17 years in one or more active category jobs.
+Retirement shall be granted as an active category official provided that he has completed at least 17 years in one or more active category posts.

-From 1er January 2024, services performed as a contractor in an active category job during the 10 years preceding your tenure are recognized as active services for the acquisition of early departure entitlement.
+Since 1er January 2024, services performed as a contractor in an active category job during the 10 years preceding your tenure are recognized as active services for the acquisition of the right to early departure.

 FYI

-If you have the necessary number of quarters but are divided into different basic plans, your basic retirement pension from the SRE or CNRACL is calculated based on the number of quarters you have in that plan.
+If you have the necessary number of quarters but are divided into different basic plans, your basic SRE or CNRACL pension is calculated based on the number of quarters you have in that plan.
 So are your other pensions, but you don't have a discount.

 You can have a basic pension at full rate and still not have a pension at the maximum possible rate.